maartaud/frontpy/README.md

 ### Command Line Interface (CLI)

-FrontPy also supports command-line execution through the *cli.py* file.
-This allows users to specify parameters for analysis and visualization directly from the command line.
+FrontPy also supports command-line execution through the *cli.py* file and the *fronts* function.
+This allows users to specify the parameters directly from the command line.

 To run FrontPy using the CLI, execute the following command in your terminal (without the <>):